-- a) Footpaths, public reserves and street gutters are not used as places to store demolition waste or materials of any kind without Council approval - b) Any material moved offsite is transported in accordance with the requirements of the Protection of the Environment Operations Act (1997) - c) Waste is only transported to a place that can lawfully be used as a waste facility - d) Generation, storage, treatment and disposal of hazardous waste and special waste (including asbestos) is conducted in accordance with relevant waste legislation administered by the EPA and relevant Occupational Health and Safety legislation administered by Workcover NSW - e) Evidence such as weighbridge dockets and invoices for waste disposal or recycling services are retained

-Note: Materials that have an existing reuse or recycling market should not be disposed of in a land fill.
+- b) Any material moved offsite is transported in accordance with the requirements of the Protection of the Environment Operations Act (1997) - c) Waste is only transported to a place that can lawfully be used as a waste facility - d) Generation, storage, treatment and disposal of hazardous waste and special waste (including asbestos) is conducted in accordance with relevant waste legislation administered by the EPA and relevant Occupational Health and Safety legislation administered by Workcover NSW - e) Evidence such as weighbridge dockets and invoices for waste disposal or recycling services are retained - Note: Materials that have an existing reuse or recycling market should not be disposed of in a land fill.
 Reuse and recycling opportunities are decreased when asbestos is not carefully removed and segregated from other waste streams.

-E.20 Site waste minimisation and management - Construction
+E.19 Site waste minimisation and management - Construction